dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ## Exercise 7: Create a Host Pool for Personal Desktops

+Duration:  XX minutes

 In the new WVD ARM portal, Workspaces are the equivalent to Tenants in the Fall 2019 portal.
 This means we can create multiple Workspaces for different management purposes.
 This can be beneficial when working with multiple business groups within the same organization, providing logical segmentation of resources.

 ### Task 1: Create a new Host Pool and Workspace